Keep on My Side

-"Keep on My Side" was Ammonia's fourth single from their second album Eleventh Avenue.
+"Keep on My Side" was Ammonia's third single from their second album Eleventh Avenue.
 It was released in May 1998 on Murmur Records, just after the album's release, and was the last single the band released before breaking up.

 Together with the other songs on the album, it was recorded in 1997 at Tarbox Studios in Cassadaga, New York, with producer Dave Fridmann.
 The Australian musicologist Ian McFarlane felt the single showed "melodic rock akin to UK bands like Radiohead or Teenage Fanclub."